21anonymous12/AAAI2026/experiments/README.md

 -------

-Running this script will print
+Running this script will print as follows:
 ```bash
 Exact Match : False
 Fuzzy Maching : 0.83